Jainex Aamcol Ltd Directors Report.

 Your Company has in place a mechanism to identify, assess, monitor and mitigate various risks to key business objectives.
 Major risks identified by the businesses and functions are systematically addressed through mitigating actions on a continuing basis.
 Your Companys internal control systems are commensurate with the nature of its business and the size and complexity of its operations.
 These are routinely tested by Statutory as well as Internal Auditors.
 Significant audit observations and follow up actions thereon are reported to the Audit Committee.

-The provisions of this policy are in line with the provisions of the Section 177(9) of the Act Company has put in place a system through which the Directors and Employees may report concerns about unethical behavior, actual or suspected fraud or violation of the Companys Code of Conduct & Ethics without fear of reprisal.
+The provisions of this policy are in line with the provisions of the Section 177(9) of the Act.
+The Company has put in place a system through which the Directors and Employees may report concerns about unethical behavior, actual or suspected fraud or violation of the Companys Code of Conduct & Ethics without fear of reprisal.
 The Employees and Directors may report to the Compliance Officer and have direct access to the Chairman of the Audit Committee.
 The Company has formulated and published a Whistle Blower Policy to provide Vigil Mechanism for employees including directors of the Company to report genuine concerns.
-The Whistle Blower Policy is placed on the website of the Company.

 Your Company has in place adequate internal financial controls with reference to financial statements.
 During the year under review, such controls were tested and no reportable material weaknesses were observed.